mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 ✔️ If these checks are **successful**, the user is able to **communicate** with the enclave **securely using TLS**.
 The enclave's private key never leaves the enclave, so it is never accessible to anyone, including the cloud or service provider.

+## Trusted Computing Base

+_________________________

+One strategy to reduce the enclave's attack surface pursued by many CC solutions is reducing the Trusted Computing Base (TCB).

+### So what is the TCB?

+Normally, when you run an application on a computer, you need to trust multiple elements: the application itself, the operating system, the hypervisor and the hardware.
+This doesn't mean we "trust" them in the everyday sense of the word- this means that our application could be affected by a bug or vulnerability in these elements!
+These trusted elements makes up what we call the Trusted Computing Base or TCB of our application.

 ## Limitations
 __________________________